-MUR Shipping BV v RTI Ltd [2022] EWCA Civ 1406 illustrates the interpretation of a force majeure clause requiring the exercise of 'reasonable endeavours' to overcome a potential force majeure event before an affected party could rely on a force majeure clause.
-Here, the Court of Appeal held that a party seeking to rely on force majeure could not resist contractual performance that departed from the contractual terms (on the facts, payment in euros of sums due plus additional costs and currency exchange losses were offered in place of US dollars as a result of US sanctions impacting a charterer's parent company) when non-contractual performance would:

-- · achieve the same result as contractual performance; and - cause no detriment to the counterparty; and - in Gravelor Shipping Limited v GTLK Asia M5 Limited [2023] EWHC 131 (Comm), in circumstances where payments in the contractual currency (US dollars) became incapable of being processed by the relevant banking institution due to sanctions and the relevant charterparty provided that in such circumstances the owner and the charterer were to 'take all necessary steps in order for the payments to be resumed', it was held that the 'all reasonable steps' wording extended, as a matter of construction, to requiring the Defendants to: - nominate an alternative bank account into which the required payments could be paid; - · nominate a frozen account into which the required payments could be made; and - accept payment in euros rather than US dollars.
+- MUR Shipping BV v RTI Ltd [2022] EWCA Civ 1406 relates to the interpretation of a force majeure clause requiring the exercise of 'reasonable endeavours' to overcome a potential force majeure event before an affected party could rely on a force majeure clause.
+Here, the Court of Appeal held that a party seeking to rely on force majeure could not resist contractual performance that departed from the contractual terms (on the facts, payment in euros of sums due plus additional costs and currency exchange losses were offered in place of US dollars as a result of US sanctions impacting a charterer's parent company) when non-contractual performance would: (1) achieve the same result as contractual performance; and (2) cause no detriment to the counterparty.
+At the time of writing, this appeal has been heard by the Supreme Court and its judgment is awaited. - In Gravelor Shipping Limited v GTLK Asia M5 Limited [2023] EWHC 131 (Comm), in circumstances where payments in the contractual currency (US dollars) became incapable of being processed by the relevant banking institution due to sanctions and the relevant charterparty provided that in such circumstances the owner and the charterer were to 'take all necessary steps in order for the payments to be resumed', it was held that the 'all reasonable steps' wording extended, as a matter of construction, to requiring the Defendants to: (1) nominate an alternative bank account into which the required payments could be paid; (2) nominate a frozen account into which the required payments could be made; and (3) accept payment in euros rather than US dollars.